 “I want to go to grandma’s room,” she peeped.
-That’s exactly what we did.
-It was dark.
-It was quiet.
+Since my mom and sister were in the lobby, their was empty, dark, and quiet.
 Only 90 seconds later and she was asleep.
 My husband and son were in our room, so I was able to lay her down and go back to the lobby and enjoy some conversation with my family!

 As far as traveling goes, this wasn’t an exploration mission.
 We went to Wisconsin solely for a family wedding.
 I had visited 20 years prior and remembered it to be a beautiful place.
 I wanted to explore and also visit with the family that was gathered.
 There were more expectations placed upon us, in that regard.
 Exploration was very limited due to our obligations.

 The kids adjusted surprisingly well to all the changes thrown at them in the first 2 days.
 It was a far cry from our first roadtrip a year prior.

 On the day of the wedding, we were able to keep to a routine close to our normal one.
 Thankfully, the wedding was scheduled after our usual nap time.
 We went swimming after breakfast and napped in the car after lunch.

 We arrived at the wedding 3 minutes late.
 I despise being late because it generally stresses me out.
 However, the kids weren’t waiting around for the wedding to start and they didn’t have time to get bored!
 They were able to enjoy it and sit through the entire thing.
 I was really surprised.
 I did bring a few toys for them and it helped.
 We also sat in the back of the church, just in case we needed to make a quick exit.